kirthevasank/add-gp-bandits/README.md

 Bandits.
 For more details please read our paper on Arxiv:

 ### Installation & Getting Started
-- Just run startup.m to add all relevant paths to your Matlab workspace
+- Just add all relevant paths to your Matlab workspace
 - The demos directory has an example on how to use this library.
 - This library is still under development and still contains some experimental code we used during development.
 We are working on a cleaner implementation.